Spalding University logo

 1920

-Nazareth College opened in Louisville, Kentucky's first four-year Catholic college for women.
+Nazareth College opened in Louisville, becoming Kentucky's first four-year Catholic college for women.

 1940

-Nazareth Junior College (former campus) folded into the main campus in Louisville.
+The original Nazareth Junior College campus was folded into the main campus in Louisville.

 1961